 - Avoid sleeping on the couch

-So keeping these in mind, here are some soothing practices to begin to include at this time.
+So keeping these in mind, here are some soothing practices for you to begin your healthy sleep routine.
 As with all Ayurvedic treatment programs, consistency is essential.
-Therefore only doing this once and a while will not show you the effective and long-lasting benefits that you most likely desire.
-Of course this is a long-list with many examples, so it is not intended for you to do everything, every night.
-Rather it is best to choose what is most needed on any given evening and performing 1-3 of these recommendations as needed.
+Therefore, only doing these recommendations once and a while will not show you the effective and long-lasting benefits that you most likely desire.
+Of course, this is a long list with many suggestions, so it is not intended for you to do everything, every night.
+Rather it is best to choose what is most needed on any given evening and performing 1 to 3 of these recommendations nightly.

 Ayurvedic Nighttime Routine for Healthy Sleep

 - Finish a light dinner by 7pm; avoid all food after

 - Begin the wind-down phase by 8pm (or earlier)